MohosinMiah/Design-Pattern-In-Java/Behavioral _Design_Pattern/StrategyDesignPattern.md

 Strategy design pattern allows us to define a family of algorithms, encapsulate each one of them, and make them interchangeable.
 In this example, we'll implement different payment methods using the Strategy pattern.

 ```
+// Define the PaymentStrategy interface:

 public interface PaymentStrategy {
     void pay(int amount);
 }
 ```

 ```
+// Create concrete payment strategy classes that implement the PaymentStrategy interface:

 public class CreditCardPayment implements PaymentStrategy {
     private String cardNumber;
     private String name;